adjust/xamarin_sdk/doc/android/android.md

 #### Basic Setup

-We recommend using a global android [Application][android_application] class to initialize the SDK.
+We recommend using a global Android [Application][android_application] class to initialize the SDK.
 If don't have one in your app already, create a class that extends `Application`.

 ![][application_class]

-In your `Application` class find or create the `onCreate` method and add the following code to initialize the adjust SDK:
+In your `Application` class, find or create the `onCreate` method and add the following code to initialize the adjust SDK:

 ```csharp